OndrejZapletal99/Google_capstone_project/README.md

 - dailySteps_merged
 - sleepDay_merged
 ### 4.2 Excel for data cleaning
-1. Impoerting data from CSV to excel file
+1. Importing data from CSV to excel file
 2. Removing duplicates
 3. Check column ID that the records have the exact number of the characters (10)
 4. Check column ActivityDate that the records have the same format of date (mm/dd/yyyy)
-5. Farmating the numerical data to be a number with 0 or 1 decimal place.
+5. Formating the numerical data to be a number with 0 or 1 decimal place.
 6. Column TrackerDistance deleted (same values as TotalDistance)
 7. Column LoggedActivitiesDistance deleted (only zero values)
 8. Added Column Day (text function) based on Activity date column